Vivian Woodward: Club career

 An architect by profession, Woodward began his career at Clacton Town.
-Following spells at Harwich & Parkeston and Chelmsford, he joined Tottenham Hotspur in 1901, who that year would win the FA Cup.
-Due to work and cricket commitments, he wouldn't begin to appear regularly for the team until the 1902–03 season.
+Following spells at Harwich & Parkeston and Chelmsford, he joined Tottenham Hotspur in March 1901, who in the same year would win the FA Cup.
+Woodward's debut for Tottenham occurred in the Southern League on 6 April 1901 in a home match against Bristol City which Spurs won 1–0.
+Due to work and cricket commitments, he did not begin to appear regularly for the team until the 1902–03 season.
 In nine seasons at White Hart Lane, he made 169 appearances and scored 73 goals.
-Tottenham was elected to the Second Division of the Football League for the 1908–09 season, and Woodward scored Spurs' first ever goal in the Football League in September 1908 against Wolverhampton Wanderers that finished 3–0.
+Tottenham was elected to the Second Division of the Football League for the 1908–09 season, and Woodward scored Spurs' first-ever goal in the Football League in September 1908 against Wolverhampton Wanderers that finished 3–0.
 He helped the team win promotion to the First Division that season.

 Before the start of the 1909 season, Woodward decided to retire to concentrate on his architectural practice and cricket.
 He had a short spell back with Chelmsford, but was persuaded to join David Calderhead's Chelsea on 20 November 1909.
 He went on to play in a total of 116 games for them, scoring 34 goals.
 He was their leading scorer in the 1912–13 season with ten goals.

-At the start of the First World War he enlisted in the British Army and as a result did not play many matches during the 1914–15 season, but he was given special leave to join Chelsea at Old Trafford for the Cup Final when Bob Thomson was injured.
-However Thomson recovered and Woodward refused to play and deny Thomson his chance to play in an FA Cup final as Woodward had not played in any of Chelsea's matches in their run to the final.
+At the start of the First World War Woodward enlisted in the British Army and as a result did not play many matches during the 1914–15 season.
+He was given special leave to join Chelsea at Old Trafford for the FA Cup Final as Bob Thomson was injured, however Thomson recovered and Woodward refused to play, believing it was immoral to deny Thomson his chance to play in an FA Cup final as Woodward himself had not played in any of Chelsea's matches in their run to the final.

-Woodward was injured in the right thigh during the war and did not return to top class football.
+In January 1916, Woodward was injured in the right thigh by a German Grenade whilst fighting for Britain in the Great War.
+Following this injury he was unable to return to top-tier football, returning to his first club, Clacton Town before retiring.